cojok/selectIT.js/README.md

 	  });
 	```

 3. SelectIT.js validation needs to be made on the select tag as a normal validation for non custom select tag.
-This is posible because the change event it's triggered when the values are changing in the SelectIT.js plugin.
+This is posible because the SelectIT.js plugin is changing also the select tag value according to the plugin selected element.